Our story, as a charity, is wrapped up in the history of the waterways themselves. Read more to see how far we’ve come.

 In July 2017 we reached our fifth birthday as a charity.
 See how much we had to celebrate...

 The 20th Century story of the waterways is one of discovery.
-Canals and rivers declined as a freight carrying network, but found a new purpose in leisure and quite simply as a place to get away from it all.
+After the height of the industrial revolution, canals and rivers declined as a freight carrying network but found a new purpose in leisure and quite simply as a place to get away from it all.

 1940s - Nationalisation